-Sano was just opening his mouth for the first of what he inexplicably wanted answered when Hajime interrupted preemptively.
+Sano had just opened his mouth for the first of what he inexplicably wanted answered when Hajime interrupted preemptively.
 “If you ask me something, you have to answer a question too.”

 “What?”
 The startled Sano obviously assumed Hajime meant this as an expression of return curiosity.

 “Equal exchange.”
 In fact, Hajime only wanted to minimize the time he had to spend talking about himself and, with the threat of reciprocation, prevent Sano from asking anything obnoxiously personal.